Rural Skills Intermediate 1

 The course also provides the opportunity to explore the very diverse employment prospects that exist in land-based industries.

-This is a Skills for Work course that is open to S3 and S4 school pupils.
-Please discuss with your school guidance teacher if you would like to apply for this course.
+This is a Skills for Work course and is open to S4, S5 & S6 school pupils.
+Please discuss with your school guidance teacher if you wish to apply.

 Land-based industries - an introduction: you will be given the opportunity to investigate the nature of some of the very diverse industries of the land-based industries and also to examine some of the job opportunities of the sector.